-If you take a look around your neighbourhood I bet you will see many plants that come up year after year and seem to sprout up in different spots as well as they multiply.
-If you are an avid gardener and want to thin out your plants you have some work to do but you also can donate your plants to those who are willing to take them and are in need.
+If you are an avid gardener and want to thin out your plants, you have some work to do, but you also can donate your plants to those who are willing to take them and are in need.

 - Divide your plants in the spring to avoid hot weather.

-- Use a sharp tool to make the cut, some recommend using a saw but I use a shovel and it works just fine.
+- Use a sharp tool to cut, some recommend using a saw, but I use a shovel, which works fine.

-- If not replanting right away place in a pot with some soil and give it some water.
-If there is a good amount of soil with the clump a plastic bag around the roots will work too.
+- If there is a good amount of soil with the clump, a plastic bag around the roots will work too.

 - Replant sooner than later